Euro edges down, dollar hovers around two-year high

 PHOTO

-The dollar index, which measures the U.S. currency against six of its largest peers, was up 0.1% at 107.9.
+The dollar index, which measures the U.S. currency against six of its largest peers, resumed its upward path, after closing lower on Friday.
+The index was last up 0.39% at 108.2.

 U.S. inflation data on Friday showed only a modest rise last month, easing some concerns about the pace of U.S. rate cuts next year.
 Still, the annual increase in core inflation, excluding food and energy, remained stubbornly above the U.S. central bank's 2% target.